openstack-archive/fuel-plugin-calico/README.md

 	- Floating IP range: 172.18.203.70 - 172.18.203.79

 - Add nodes (for meaningful testing, you will need at least two compute nodes in addition to the controller).
-Note that, in this release of Calico, only a single controller node is supported.

 - Deploy changes